 Writers Paul Dini and Alan Burnett return for Season Two of Batman: The Adventures Continue and continue to push the characters - and continuity - to the breaking point.
 Following the introductions of Red Hood, Deathstroke and Azrael, among others, in Season One, Season Two kicks things off strong with the DCAU debut of the Court of Owls.
 The fan-favorite secret society is arguably the season's biggest threat, and they stick around for a couple issues - and prove to be a thrilling foil here for Batman - before stepping aside for a mixture of returning faces and new foes.
 Other fiends who pop up this season include the return of Jimmy "The Jazzman" Peake (last seen in Batman: The Animated Series' "I Am The Night") and the introduction of new foes, including The Muscle and Mayor Mayhem.

 Overall, the assorted storylines for Season Two are a bit of a mixed bag, but do lean more positive than negative, though near-barely.
-The opening arc is easily the season's strongest, even if the death of Hamilton Hill doesn't work as well as it should to introduce Gotham's murderous secret society, and ranks up there some of the best Adventures Continue material to date.
+The opening arc is easily the season's strongest, even if the death of Hamilton Hill doesn't work as well as it should to introduce a secretive murderous society, and ranks up there some of the best Adventures Continue material to date.
 However, while Hill's death does make a bit of an impact, and even lead into the season's final arc, it ultimately feels like a waste for his character.
 The overall arc involving Mayor Hill and his family takes up five of Season Two's seven issues, and while there are some great ideas and moments initially, the arc essentially ends with a reset to status quo, with the exception of a couple small changes and a handful of continuity gaffs.

 Outside of the extended Mayor Hill arc, Batman: The Adventures Continue - Season Two also rolls out a couple done-in-one issues.
 The first brings back The Jazzman - making him more of a Mr. Zsasz-type threat - and essentially gives Batgirl her own "Robin's Reckoning" story.
 The Huntress also appears in a continuity-crunching supporting role.